zrobertson466920/zrobertson466920.github.io/_posts/2024-10-06-BranchingDirective.md

+---
+layout: post
-**LLM Document Trees: A Unified Approach to Research Management**
+title: Branching Directive: A Unified Approach to Research Management
+published: true
+---

-**LLM Document Trees** is an experimental system that automates and self-organizes research using large language models (LLMs) within a graph-based document structure.
+The Branching Directive is an experimental system that automates and self-organizes research using large language models (LLMs) within a graph-based document structure.
 It represents research as a growing tree of interconnected entries, allowing the LLM to propose new ideas, questions, and findings based on existing content.
 This setup combines the generative power of LLMs with a structured representation to manage complexity and drive new insights.

 ![Full Tree Visualization]({{ site.baseurl }}/images/branching_directive/behavioral_clone.png)